-This slow cooker tikka masala recipe is so easy with only a few ingredients and it tastes like I was cooking in the kitchen for half the day.
+This Paleo chicken tikka masala recipe is so easy with only a few ingredients and it tastes like I was cooking in the kitchen for half the day.
 This recipe is a simplified version of traditional Indian cuisine.

 I’m not going to lie and say it’s exactly the same as you would get in India.
 However, it’s easy, simple and very healthy.
 This recipe uses coconut milk as the main ingredient.
 Browning the chicken in a pan first, along with the onion and spices develops a deeper flavor and richer sauce.
 The Garam Masala can be found in any Indian grocery store, but I was even able to find it in my small town grocery store, so maybe it is becoming a more prominent spice.

-As pictured, this slow cooker tikka masala recipe is not Paleo or Whole30 (because of the naan bread) but it’s easy to eat it like soup out of the bowl or put over cauliflower rice or cauliflower mash.
+As pictured, this recipe is not Paleo or Whole30 (because of the naan bread) but it’s easy to eat it like soup out of the bowl or put over cauliflower rice or cauliflower mash.
 I’ve even seen Paleo naan bread recipes on Pinterest if you would like to try that.

 To make it Clean Eating, serve it over brown rice or quinoa.
 Traditionally this would be served over basmati rice, but all my family prefers jasmine rice.
 We like it because it has the most substance and is a little sticky and chewy.
 I never liked white rice until I tried jasmine and now I love jasmine rice.

-My children all love this slow cooker tikka masala recipe.
+My children all love this Paleo chicken tikka masala recipe.
 We all love to go to the Indian restaurant near our house and the only thing my children want is tikka masala.
 I love eating there because my children actually eat real food instead of an expensive, tasteless, unhealthy kid’s meal.

 Getting a couple of dishes to share usually ends up costing as much as that.
 I like it because I get to try a wide variety of foods.
 I think MY favorite Indian food is either Indian saag recipe or Indian chicken korma coconut milk recipe, depending on the restaurant.
 Click the links above to get my recipes for both of those.